 We calculate it by dividing total net sales by average accounts receivable.

-Let’s use a fictional company XYZ Inc.’s financials for the year 2018 as an example.
+Let’s use a fictional company XYZ Inc.’s 2021 financials as an example.

 To get the average accounts receivable for XYZ Inc. for that year, we add the beginning and ending accounts receivable amounts and divide them by two: